SeregPie/VueStorage/README.md

 # VueStorage

-Allows components to save and load their data across browser sessions.
+Allows the components to save and load their data across the browser sessions.

 ## demo